Abysmally slow restore from backup

 "it's the year 2024, transports without encryption are dangerous" -> this is waaaaay too general, this can't/shouldn't be applied universally.
 Honestly I'm pretty shocked by such a broad statement.

 Besides, as you mentioned, you already have it for migration traffic.
 I guess because someone was pushing it hardly enough and you had to let go.
 Which is a good thing.
 And it's - not the default, so you can sleep calmly at night.
 You do also support NFS and iSCSI in proxmox, right ?
-And that is for access to production block devices, right ? and... where's the footgun protection here, that we desperately need to survive in 2024 ?
+And that is for access to production storage, right ? and... where's the footgun protection here, that we desperately need to survive in 2024 ?
 How do you defend that.
 In what way is safety here less important (as it's allowed witout encryption) than in backup transfers.
 Why do you think bakcup transfer links would be any less protected then iSCSI or NFS links - in any serious production setup, where it actually matters.

 Anyway my take here is: You can protect users by using safe defaults, if you want to - not by taking away options.